Recognition of same-sex unions in Japan: Same-sex marriage

+Background and summary

 Same-sex marriage (同性結婚, dōsei kekkon, /ja/) (Note: どーしーぬにーびち, dooshii nu niibichi, /ryu/) is not recognized in Japan.
 However, debate on the issue has emerged in recent years, with several political parties expressing support or openness to discuss the matter.
 Several lawsuits contesting the law barring same-sex marriage were filed in court in February 2019.
 In addition, polling suggests high levels of support for same-sex marriage among the Japanese public, notably among women and the younger generation.

-Background

-On March 27, 2009, it was reported that Japan would allow its nationals to marry foreign same-sex partners in countries where same-sex marriage is legal.
+On March 27, 2009, media outlets reported that Japan would allow its nationals to marry foreign same-sex partners in countries where same-sex marriage is legal.
 Japan had previously refused to issue a document, which states that a person is single and of legal age and is required for citizens to wed overseas, if the applicant's intended spouse was of the same legal sex.
 Under the change, the Ministry of Justice instructed local authorities to issue the key certificate to citizens who wish to marry their same-sex partners.
+Further, in March 2019, the Justice Ministry revoked a deportation order for a gay Taiwanese man who had remained in Japan illegally after overstaying his visa, giving consideration to his longtime same-sex relationship with a Japanese national.
+The Ministry issued a special residence permit to the man, who had lived in Japan for about 25 years.
+The Ministry's Immigration Bureau granted him a one-year resident visa after the Tokyo District Court suggested that it review the order.

 In June 2011, the deputy head abbot of Kyoto's Shunkō-in temple announced that the temple would perform same-sex marriage ceremonies as part of Pride Month.
 Similarly, in April 2020, the deputy head abbot of Kawagoe's Saimyouji temple, announced that he would perform same-sex marriage ceremonies.
 Since 15 May 2012, Tokyo Disney Resort has allowed symbolic same-sex marriage ceremonies in its Cinderella's Castle hotel.
 Its first same-sex marriage was held on March 3, 2013, between Koyuki Higashi and her partner Hiroko Masuhara.

-In March 2019, the Justice Ministry revoked a deportation order for a gay Taiwanese man who had remained in Japan illegally after overstaying his visa, giving consideration to his longtime same-sex relationship with a Japanese national.
-The Ministry issued a special residence permit to the man, who had lived in Japan for about 25 years.
-The Ministry's Immigration Bureau granted him a one-year resident visa after the Tokyo District Court suggested that it review the order.